lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 Shortly after I started working on Lunch Money, <a href="https://lunchbag.ca/lunch-money" target="_blank">I was also freelancing for two different companies (while living abroad in a new city I was excited to discover, no less.)</a>.
 With limited waking hours in a day and so much I both needed and wanted to do, I ended up getting really good at context-switching.

 I woke up at 7:30am every day to attend a stand-up meeting for one company.
 By 11:30am, I wrapped up 4 hours of work total for both companies just in time to go to the gym and eat lunch.
 After lunch, I headed over to a co-working space where I'd finish up any remaining freelancing work before spending the rest of the afternoon and evening on Lunch Money.
 I juggled all 3 for 7 months before I finally decided it was time to go full-time on my own project.

 <img src="/uploads/screen-shot-2020-05-26-at-9-45-19-pm.png" style="border:0;"/>

 This intense context-switching and practice of self-discipline trained me for life of a solopreneur.
-Being able to switch between engineering, marketing and customer support in the blink of an eye has been invaluable and knowing how much more I have to do gives me the motivation to get through a tedious task.
+Being able to switch between engineering, marketing and customer support in the blink of an eye helps with my overall time efficiency and being constantly aware of the bigger picture is the source of my motivation for getting through a tedious task.

 ## Have hobbies that are not work-related

 When I was in high school, I remember being told that between two otherwise equal candidates– one having 99% average but no extra-curriculars and the other with 89% average but with numerous affiliations with different clubs, the latter is the one who would get accepted to medical school.
-The reason is because medical schools don't want someone who is all about studying because during stressful times, they might go crazy whereas the one who deliberately makes time for interests will tend to stay more grounded.
+The reason is because medical schools do not want someone who is all about studying because during stressful times, they might go crazy whereas the one who deliberately makes time for interests will likely stay grounded.

-Well I didn't even get close to going to medical school, but I feel the lesson can be extracted for any high-stress career.
+Well I didn't get close to going to medical school, but I feel the lesson can be extracted for any high-stress career.
+A wearer of many hats is by nature well-rounded after all.

-Since July 2019, I've been attending in-person classes to strengthen my Mandarin Chinese.
-While being pulled away for 2+ hours every other day during the work week isn't always welcomed at the time, I usually feel good about getting out of the house or focusing on something that isn't work-related and it allows me to get back into the grind with a clearer mind.
+I've been consistently attending in-person classes to strengthen my Mandarin Chinese since July 2019.
+While being pulled away for 2+ hours every other day during the work week isn't always welcomed at the time, I usually feel good about getting out of the house or focusing on something that isn't work-related and it allows me to get back to the grind with a clearer mind.

-<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Even though I feel that I&#39;m not due for R&amp;R and that I&#39;d rather code through the weekend, I know it&#39;ll be good to get away for a little bit and focus on hobbies I haven&#39;t had time for lately, like:<br>- exploring nature 🏞️<br>- reading 📚<br>- catching up on my Mandarin studies 🇹🇼</p>&mdash; Jen (@lunchbag) <a href="https://twitter.com/lunchbag/status/1231192764882112513?ref_src=twsrc%5Etfw">February 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>
+<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Even though I feel that I'm not due for R&R and that I'd rather code through the weekend, I know it'll be good to get away for a little bit and focus on hobbies I haven't had time for lately, like:<br>- exploring nature 🏞️<br>- reading 📚<br>- catching up on my Mandarin studies 🇹🇼</p>— Jen (@lunchbag) <a href="https://twitter.com/lunchbag/status/1231192764882112513?ref_src=twsrc%5Etfw">February 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

 ## Celebrate the small wins and have fun

 As a company of one, the hard truth is that the company's success is highly dependent on me and will only ever be as successful as I allow it to be, either intentionally or unintentionally.

-But success is also defined by me, and can have multiple levels each bearing their own reason for celebration.
-I feel incredibly blessed to have a supportive partner and parents in my journey who are willing to celebrate all the milestones, both big (500 users) and small (50 users) with me.
+But success is also defined by me, and can have multiple levels each being a reason for celebration.
+I feel incredibly blessed to have a supportive partner and parents in my journey who are willing to celebrate all the milestones, both big (500 users) and small (5 users) with me.

 Lastly, I hate calling Lunch Money work because I don't feel like it fits the sentiments generally associated with work.
 I'd rather equate it to being able to play video games all day and get paid for it.
 Sometimes I'll hit a hard level but that only makes me want to keep going at it.
 Genuinely enjoying what you do is the best optimization and will take you far.